MingFei2001/MingFei2001/README.md

 > Obsessed with tools and technology and wasted too much time on engineering solutions instead of doing the original task.

-IT professional by trade, tech enthusiast by passion.
-Experienced in Server Technology, Linux Administration, and Backend Development.
+<div align="center">IT professional by trade, tech enthusiast by passion.</div>

+<div align="center">Specialized in Server Technology, Linux Administration, and Backend Development.</div>

 ## 🛠 Take a look at my projects